Styxer/DefensiveSystemsOpenUin/ממן15/Maman15/Readme.txt

 Server

-The code is separated Into this main components:

-1.Main - The main logic of the server.
-Uses asyncio to control the TCP connection, listening on a port specified in  port.info.
-Each incoming request is sent to the RequestHandler instance, which is dependency-injected with an instance of Database and FileManager.
+The server code is divided into several main components, including the Main component, which is responsible for the server's main logic and uses asyncio to control the TCP connection.
+This component listens on a specified port and sends incoming requests to the RequestHandler instance.
+The RequestHandler is dependency-injected with instances of Database and FileManager.

-2.File Manager - A simple class to manage the uploaded files, in relation to the database and the filesystem.
-In charge of file and in memorey CRUD (Create, Update, Delete) operations in front of the database and the filesystem.
+The FileManager component is a simple class that manages uploaded files in relation to the database and filesystem.
+It handles CRUD operations (Create, Update, Delete) for files both in-memory and on the filesystem.

-3.Config  - Context manager to read the port config file.
-4.Request - Package in charge of parsing and handling requests from clients, exporting two main functional interfaces:
-   4a.RequestHandler - A general manager of requests, talking to the asyncio level and extracting bytes from the socket.
-All request classes register themselves in this handler, and it parses the request header and calls the appropriate request class.
-   4b.Request - Abstract base request class, inheriting from SerializableClass and exporting a class property code indicating the requst code it's made to handle and instance function handle(header) -> Response, in charge of handling an already parsed request and returning the appropriate response.
+The Config component is a context manager that reads the port config file, and the Request component is responsible for parsing and handling client requests.
+It exports two main functional interfaces: RequestHandler, which is a general manager of requests, and Request, which is an abstract base request class that handles parsed requests and returns appropriate responses.
+The Request component also includes an abstract class property called "code" that indicates the request code associated with it.

-5.Response -In charge of constructing server responses.
-Exports one main functional interface - Resposne - which is an abstract base class inheriting from SerializableClass, overriding the to bytes function to create the header in-place.
-It also exposes an abstract class property code to indicate the resposne code associated with it.
+The Response component is responsible for constructing server responses and exports one main functional interface - Response - which is an abstract base class inheriting from SerializableClass.
+It overrides the to bytes function to create the header in-place and includes an abstract class property called "code" to indicate the response code associated with it.

-6.Handlers - Package in charge of handling requests.
-Implements the Request and Response interface.
-One specific handler to note is the FileUploadRequest handler, which overrides the class method raw_handler.
-This is in order for it to support both encryption and variable length requests - a feature that's not required on other requests since they all have constant, small lengths (and file transfers can be theoretically 4GB in size).
-Therefore the handler overrides the raw_handler method which reads the request from the socket in chunks sized AES_BLOCK_SIZE.
-7.Database - Package in charge of database operations, against two SQLite databases - one stored in the server.db file and one stored in-memory.
+The Handlers component is in charge of handling requests and implements the Request and Response interface.
+The FileUploadRequest handler is a specific handler that overrides the raw_handler method to support encryption and variable length requests.
+This feature is not required for other requests since they have constant, small lengths, and file transfers can be up to 4GB in size.
+The Database component is responsible for database operations against two SQLite databases - one stored in the server.db file and one stored in-memory.

 Client

-The code is separated Into this main components:

-1.Main - The main logic of the client. uses the standart tcp to control  the TCP connection. binding on a port specified in port.info.
+The client code is divided into several main components.
+The Main component is responsible for the client's main logic and uses standard TCP to control the connection.
+It binds to a port specified in port.info.

-2.User - In charge of what the user can do
-3.Reosponse - A package in charge of handling the response from the server, uses AES and sets the payload accordingly 4.Request - A package in charge of handling the request that is send the server, uses CRC to check if there are no errors in sending the data to the server
+The User component is in charge of determining what actions the user can perform.
+The Response component is responsible for handling responses from the server and uses AES to set the payload accordingly.
+The Request component handles sending requests to the server and uses CRC to check for errors in the data transmission.

-5.Encryption - A package in charege of handling of encrypting the data before it sent to the server, uses AES and RSA as its base algoritams
+The Encryption component is responsible for encrypting the data before it is sent to the server and uses AES and RSA as its base algorithms.

-6.Config - A package that in charge of two smaller parts:
-	6a.Client Config - A simple class that handles of all user config(client id, public and private key and its user name) 6b.Transfer Config - A simple class that handles the info transfered to the server(server address, port, files to send) 7.Utils - A small set of utilities that do:
+The Config component is responsible for two smaller parts.
+The Client Config class handles all user configurations, such as client ID, public and private keys, and user name.
+The Transfer Config class handles the information transferred to the server, such as server address, port, and files to send.

-	7a.
-Checksum algoritam(using Boost/CRC)
-	7b.
-Serialize
-	7c.
-Constatns that are used across the client
+The Utils component includes a small set of utilities that perform various tasks.
+The Checksum algorithm uses Boost/CRC to ensure data integrity.
+Serialize is responsible for serialization, and Constants contains constants used across the client.